-Figure 21.
-Time of arrival to the LUCID volume of detected particles ($> 50 \ p.e.$).
+Figure 19.
+Time of arrival to the LUCID volume of all particles (top) and of those which are detected with a 50 p.e. threshold (bottom).

 Detected "front" secondaries are in time with primaries (within 2 ns) and are about a factor 5 more than primaries.
 Secondaries from the side are about 20% more than primaries and are spread over a larger range of time due to the shape of the LUCID volume.
 Detected secondaries from the back are negligible.
 Detected "side" and "back" secondaries have a peak at about 61 ns, which is the time needed to reach the position of the PMT.